 Because of the vibrant color of the leaves home gardeners prefer to keep them at home which certainly enhances the beauty of their interior decoration.

-Though the plants are very hardy in nature but to grow them more beautiful and structured you need to maintain well balanced caring procedure.
+Though the plants are very hardy in nature, to grow them more beautiful and structured, you need to maintain a well balanced caring procedure.

 Are pothos plants toxic for humans?

 No, Pothos plants are not toxic for us.
 But according to the American Society for the Prevention of Cruelty to Animals, the plant is toxic to cats and dogs.
 The presence of insoluble raphides can cause oral irritation, vomiting and swallowing difficulty if consumed by pets.

 If you are planning to buy a pothos for your interior or exterior decoration then you must consider buying a healthy plant from the nursery.
 As for buying an unhealthy one will not benefit you in any way and also there will be no point of caring for it.